Skip to Content

 christmas lights on the scioto mile, bicentennial park, columbus, Ohio

 Throughout the holiday season, the Scioto Mile is awash in light – Christmas lights, that is!
-The park will be full of lights towards the end of November!

 Christmas lights at Bicentennial Park on the Scioto Mile